gpoitch/ember-cli-less/README.md

 - `paths`: an array of include paths
 - `sourceMap`: whether to generate source maps.
 Defaults to `true` in development.

-## Usage in Addons

-You can also use this to precompile LESS files in an addon.
-By default, this will compile `addon/styles/addon.less` into a CSS file that can be used by the host app. *(requires ember-cli >= 0.2.0)*:

-To use `ember-cli-less` this way, specify it under the `dependencies` hash in your addon's `package.json`.

 ## Configuring Input/Output Paths

-You can configure the input and output files using ember-cli's `outputPaths` option in `Brocfile.js` *(requires ember-cli >= 0.1.13)*:
+You can configure the input and output files using ember-cli's `outputPaths` option in `Brocfile.js`:
 ```javascript
 var app = new EmberApp({
   outputPaths: {